Uncontested Divorce Attorney in Indianapolis, IN

 The term “uncontested divorce” refers to a divorce where the parties do not have disagreements about any of the issues involved, from property division, payment of debts, visitation to child support or spousal maintenance.
 If all these issues can be resolved between you and your spouse, you may not even need to go to court.

 At Trapp Law, LLC, we have significant experience handling divorces involving a business and uncontested divorce cases.
-Divorce lawyer Angela Trapp strives to deliver high-quality, affordable legal services beginning with a free and confidential initial consultation.
+Divorce lawyer Angie Trapp strives to deliver high-quality, affordable legal services beginning with a free and confidential initial consultation.
 If you are planning to file for an uncontested divorce, contact us for help.

 Grounds for an Uncontested Divorce